Meeting Time: September 29, 2021 at 1:30pm HST

 • Default_avatar

-Monica LN Crabbe almost 3 years ago
+Monica LN Crabbe about 3 years ago

 I am in support of BFED-78 CC 21-29 COUNTY PROPERTY TAX REFORM (BFED-78.